-Number one is to introduce yourself to the hiring manager.
+Introduce yourself to the hiring manager.

-Number two is to show them that you are the exact candidate that they are looking for.
+Show them that you are the exact candidate that they are looking for.
 What would you want them to do after reading their cover letter?
 Have them invite you for an interview, have that call to action.
 Generally, a cover letter should be about three to four paragraphs.

 So first paragraph of your cover letter should include why are you writing, mention the position that you are applying for and where you are able to find that job listing.